synchronizing/httpq/README.md

 while resp.step_state() != httpq.state.BODY:
     resp.feed(s.recv(10))

-body = resp.body
-while len(body) != resp.headers["Content-Length"]:
+while len(resp.body) != resp.headers["Content-Length"]:
     body += s.recv(10)
 ```

-Note that we used the `step_state` method to advance the state machine until we reached the body, and thereafter, we read from the socket until the body is complete.
+Note that the feed mechanism is used in conjunction with the `step_state` method.
+This allows the state machine to be stepped through and the parser to be advanced.
+We can use this parse until the body of the message, and then use the captured headers to parse the body.

+### Modifying and Comparisons

 `httpq` also comes, out-of-the-box, with an intuitive method to modify and compare message values without caring about type: